theADAMJR/dbots-website/src/assets/docs/packs-api.md

 ---

 ## GET `/packs/:id/vote`
-Delete a bot pack.
+Vote for a bot pack.
 Must be logged in.

 ### Headers
 ```json